SungJJinKang/Fast_Runtime_Type_Casting_cpp/README.md

 # Fast Runtime Type Casting

-This library give you C++ Fast Runtime Type Casting faster than dynamic_cast ( similar to Unreal Engine's CastTo, IsChildOf ).
+This library give you C++ Fast Runtime Type Casting faster than dynamic_cast ( inspired by Unreal Engine's Type Casting ).

-You can apply this library to your project with only two code lines for each class.
+This library is for explaining algorithm.
+Template codes in this library may make build time slow.
+So I don't recommend using this library in your project.

+So I applied this algorithm to [my game engine project](https://github.com/SungJJinKang/DoomsEngine) using [reflection system](https://github.com/SungJJinKang/clReflect_ForDoomsEngine).
+It doesn't require template codes and bothersome macros.
+Reflection system automatically generate datas for this algorithm. ( ex. check "BASE_CHAIN_LIST" data https://github.com/SungJJinKang/clReflect_ForDoomsEngine/blob/doom_engine_version/src/clReflectScan/example/PlainComponent.reflection.h. if you have used unreal engine, you can see same thing in generated.h file )

 [한국어 블로그](https://sungjjinkang.github.io/computerscience/c++/2021/10/24/fast_dynamic_cast.html)